-Sexual Orientation: refers to the gender(s) that a person is emotionally, physically, romantically, and erotically attracted to.
-Examples of sexual orientation include homosexual, bisexual, heterosexual and asexual.
+Sexual Orientation: The gender(s) that a person is emotionally, physically, romantically, and erotically attracted to.
+Examples of sexual orientation include homosexual, bisexual, heterosexual, and asexual.
 Trans and gender-variant people may identify with any sexual orientation, and their sexual orientation may or may not change before, during, or after gender transition.

-Social Identity: involves the ways in which one characterizes oneself, the affinities one has with other people, the ways one has learned to behave in stereotyped social settings, the things one values in oneself and in the world, and the norms that one recognizes or accepts governing everyday behavior.
+Social Identity: Involves how one characterizes oneself, the affinities one has with other people, the ways one has learned to behave in stereotyped social settings, the things one values in oneself and the world, and the norms that one recognizes or accepts governing everyday behavior.

-Social Justice: is both a process and a goal.
-The goal of social justice is full and equal participation of all groups in a society that is mutually shaped to meet their needs.
+Social Justice: Is both a process and a goal.
+The goal of social justice is full and equal participation of all groups in a mutually shaped society to meet their needs.
 Social justice includes a vision of society in which the distribution of resources is equitable, and all members are physically and psychologically safe and secure.

-Title IX: A part of US Federal Civil Rights Law (1972), protects people from discrimination based on sex in education programs or activities that receive federal financial assistance.
-Some key issue areas in which recipients have Title IX obligations are recruitment, admissions, and counseling; financial assistance; athletics; sex-based harassment; treatment of pregnant and parenting students; discipline; single-sex education; and employment.
-Also, a recipient may not retaliate against any person for opposing an unlawful educational practice or policy or made charges, testified or participated in any complaint action under Title IX.
+Title IX: A part of US Federal Civil Rights Law (1972) protects people from discrimination based on sex in education programs or activities that receive federal financial assistance.
+Some key issue areas in which recipients have Title IX obligations are recruitment, admissions, counseling; financial assistance; athletics; sex-based harassment, treatment of pregnant and parenting students, discipline, single-sex education, and employment.
+Also, a recipient may not retaliate against any person for opposing an unlawful educational practice or policy or made charges, testified, or participated in any complaint action under Title IX.

 Tokenism: Making symbolic and minimal gestures in offering opportunities to underrepresented groups.